This document describes how to troubleshoot different issues with Cisco TelePresence Management Suite (TMS) phone books.

 A list of the systems appears on the right under Selected Systems.

-Note: Jabber must be authenticated in order to receive phone books.
-The zone in which it registers must either be Check Credentials or Treat as Authenticated.
+Note: The client must be authenticated in order to receive phone books.
+The VCS/Expressway zone in which it registers must either be Check Credentials or Treat as Authenticated.

-Jabber users receive the phone book through the Video Communication Server (VCS) Conrol and not the TMS.
+The users receive the phone book through the VCS/Expressway Series and not from TMS.